-Small batch jam definitely doesn’t keep as long as regular preserves — it’s good for about 2 weeks tops.
+Small batch jam definitely doesn’t keep as long as regular preserves — it’s good for about 2-3 weeks tops.
 That’s ok since this recipe only makes about 1 cup of jam.
 You can also double the recipe easily if you go through jam really quickly in your house, or if you want to give some to family or friends for a gift.

 I used maple syrup in this batch because it’s my favorite sweetener aside from coconut sugar, but you can definitely use granulated sugar in its place.
 The amount of sweetener is a personal preference, and I don’t like my jam to be too sweet.

 Until then, let’s just dream about PG&J sandwiches and toast slathered with an insanely large amount of this jam on them, or add this to your next cheese plate and watch everyone go wild.

-More small batch jam recipes!
+Try these small batch jam recipes!

-- 1½ lbs. fresh strawberries, hulled and quartered or halved, depending on size (about 4 cups)
+- 1 1/2 lbs. fresh strawberries, hulled and quartered or halved, depending on size (about 4 cups)

 - 1 cup maple syrup*

-- juice of ½ a lemon
+- juice of 1/2 a lemon

 - 2 teaspoons vanilla bean paste (may be substituted with pure vanilla extract)